myPOS blog Tips

 Most banks, when closing your account, would like to see the account being at zero before they proceed with the closure.

-If you have funds in your account, you can either withdraw them, transfer them, or the bank will deduct certain charges from them in order to cover its costs.
+If you have funds in your account, you can either withdraw them or transfer them, or the bank will deduct certain charges from them to cover its costs.

-Whichever option you go for, your account should be at zero before closure to ensure there are no surplus funds floating around in the banking system which remain unclaimed.
+Whatever option you choose, your account should be at zero before closure to ensure there are no surplus funds floating around in the banking system that remain unclaimed.

-Ultimately, every bank has their own procedure for bank account closures and you should double-check with yours what its procedure is.
+Ultimately, every bank has its own procedure for bank account closures, and you should double-check with yours.

 This will reduce unnecessary or lengthy paperwork and procedures and will make the process hassle-free.